John Lawson (explorer)

 John Lawson (27 December 1674 – 16 September 1711) was an English explorer, naturalist, and writer.
 He played an important role in exploring the frontier regions of the Carolinas, publicising his expeditions in a book.
 He founded two settlements in North Carolina, Bath and New Bern, both located on rivers in the coastal plain.
-He was murdered by the Tuscarora people which led to the outbreak of the Tuscarora War.
+He was killed by the Tuscarora people which led to the outbreak of the Tuscarora War.

 Early life and education

 John Lawson was born in England.
 Little is known definitively about his early life.
 He appears to have been the only son of Dr. John Lawson (1632–c.
 1690) and Isabella Love (c.
 1643–c.
 1680).
 Both were from London.
 The family owned land near Kingston upon Hull, where Lawson may have been educated in his youth.
 He attended lectures at Gresham College, where the Royal Society often met.
 His education seems evidenced by his book.
 His freedom to explore and take charge suggest he was well placed in society.
-After an acquaintance in London assured him that "Carolina was the best country", Lawson as a young man sailed for England's North American colonies, arriving in Charleston, South Carolina on August 15, 1700.
+After an acquaintance in London assured him that "Carolina was the best country", Lawson as a young man sailed for England's North American colonies, arriving in Charleston, South Carolina on 15 August 1700.